cogent3/cogent3.github.io/_sources/index.rst.txt

 .. dropdown:: 🆕 Cogent3 supports plugins for reading, writing, storing sequence data 🔌🎉

     Who doesn't love the myriad of file formats for biological sequences!!
 Or that sequence collections can now have millions of records!?
 We now support third-party contributions for reading and writing sequences.
 We also support alternate storage backends for our sequence collection classes.
 The `cogent3-h5seqs <https://pypi.org/project/cogent3-h5seqs>`_ project uses HDF5 plus compression for efficient storage of large volumes of sequences.
 See the docs for an example of how to use :ref:`third-party storage <storage-plugin>`.

-.. dropdown:: 🆕 Cogent3 and Plotly blog post 😎

-    A demo of the combined power of cogent3 and Plotly applied to the `analysis of SARS-COV-2 genomes <https://plotly.com/blog/decoding-genomes-cogent3-plotly/>`_.

 .. the ordering of the index items below is critical since it defines the web site header!